bradfordcondon/divseek-canada-portal/README.md

 ## NGINX Proxy Configuration

+The original **dockerized-gmod-deployment** includes a 'proxy' service that runs the NGINX web server software in a container.
-The original **dockerized-gmod-deployment** specifies an NGINX configuration under a subfolder _nginx_.
+ To configure this package, the project specifies an NGINX configuration under a subfolder _nginx_.
 Unfortunately, most realistic site deployments (e.g. with https:// SSL configuration, particular hostnames, etc.) generally necessitates the creation of a customized NGINX file which, although taking the docker compose system into account, needs to also include additional elements, the composition of which this project cannot foresee and hard code (nor parameterize directly, since NGINX doesn't allow for that).
 The compromise we've taken here, in the